The Easiest Chocolate Pudding Cake

-91 Comments
+109 Comments

 Spatula of Chocolate Pudding Cake coming out of the dish.

 I got this recipe at a women’s retreat many years ago and it has been a favorite ever since.
-It was a suggested dessert for holiday entertaining because it is so easy to make, yet it tastes so good.
+This cake is a perfect dessert for entertaining because it is so easy to make, yet it tastes so good!
 You can put it in the oven right before dinner and it is ready right when you are ready to serve it for dessert.
-In this recipe, I usually use a Devil’s Food Cake mix, but a German Chocolate mix or regular chocolate cake mix work just as well.
-If you like nuts on your cake, you can also sprinkle chopped pecans or walnuts on top with the chocolate chips.

 No Frosting Necessary

-How to Serve Chocolate Pudding Cake
+How to Make Chocolate Pudding Cake

 Two slices of Chocolate Pudding Cake topped with vanilla ice cream.